platelminto/icloud-to-nextcloud/README.md

 Before proceeding with the migration, please note the following about the scripts in this repository:

-- Most scripts will need to have their directory paths modified to match your specific setup:
+- You will need to modify hardcoded variables in the scripts to match your specific directory structure and file locations:
-  - For Python scripts: Look for a variable that sets the input or output directory.
+  - For Bash scripts: Look for variables at the beginning of the script.
-  - For Bash scripts: Check for variables at the beginning of the script that define file or directory paths.
+  - For Python scripts: Look for variables inside the `if __name__ == "__main__":` block.

 - By default, all scripts create new data and will not overwrite your original files.
 You can run them without worrying about losing your original data.